harveyl888/harvsite/content/post/2022-01-11-distill_comments.md

 ## Issues to Resolve

-The process is a little slow.
+The refresh process is a little slow, sometimes taking a several seconds to load comments.
 At this point I'm not sure if it is related to the use of fetch or plumber.
-This is a first proof-of-concept and requires some work but the principle works well.
+This is a first proof-of-concept and certainly requires some more work but the principle works well.